-RNA processing begins the moment the nascent RNA is exposed from the polymerase exit channel.
+RNA processing begins as soon as the nascent RNA is exposed from the RNA-polymerase exit channel.
 Numerous methodologies enrich RNA-Seq libraries for particular types of RNA.
-For example, measurement of nascent transcripts can be performed via GRO-Seq [Core et al., 2008], and the extremely complicated process of RNA turnover (referring to the rates at which RNAs both are produced and degraded) has been examined [Ghosh and Jacobson, 2010, Tani et al., 2012].
+For example, measurement of nascent transcripts can be performed via GRO-Seq (what does GRO stand for?)
+[Core et al., 2008], and the extremely complicated process of RNA turnover (referring to the rates at which RNAs both are produced and degraded) has been examined [Ghosh and Jacobson, 2010, Tani et al., 2012].
 RNA::Protein interactions can be measured with or without cross-linking the protein to the RNA, via CLIP or RIP, respectively (see section 5.2.2) [Licatalosi and Darnell, 2006, Singh et al., 2014, Ule et al., 2005].
 Once an RNA has been fully transcribed, known processing steps such as 5′ 7meG CAP formation and poly(A)+ tail formation can be measured using any of the Cap-Seq/CAGE methodologies [Shiraki et al., 2003], or PAS/TAIL/PAL [Chang et al., 2014a, Shepard et al., 2011, Subtelny et al., 2014].
 With appropriate size-selection steps, small RNAs [Ghildiyal et al., 2008] can also be captured.
 Finally, traditional RNA-Seq can capture many of the same RNA fragments as the above mentioned methods, even though it is mainly associated with measurement of traditional mRNA.

 RNA-Seq (and all its flavors) are traditionally associated with quantification of RNA obtained from many tissue culture cells or bulk pieces of tissue.
 Recently, efforts to measure RNA expression occurring in individual cells has gained attention [Shapiro et al., 2013].
 Perhaps the most interesting concept when thinking about measurement of gene expression in a single cell is the _biological uncertainty principle_, wherein it is possible to either know, or change _ but not both_ the RNA composition of a single cell.
 The name borrows from Heisenberg_s uncertainty principle [Kennard, 1927] and is often confused with the more appropriate _Observer effect_ [Riley and Steitz, 2013].
 Leaving that issue aside, measuring the unique transcriptome of a cell is surly an exciting and informative endeavor [Marinov et al., 2013, Shalek et al., 2013, Wills et al., 2013].
-Compared to DNA, the diversity of RNA synthesis within living cells is potentially much more complicated [Shendure and Aiden, 2012], and the ability to accurately measure RNA dynamics should allow us to make much more informative observations concerning biology then is currently possible.
+Compared to DNA, the diversity of RNA synthesis within living cells is potentially much more complicated [Shendure and Aiden, 2012], and the ability to accurately measure RNA dynamics should allow us to make much more informative observations concerning biology than is currently possible.

 1.3 Nucleic Acid Splicing